Everything (and only) what you need to know about cryptocurrency wallets

 Open your wallet app and you’re good to go

 This is the surprising part for a lot of people: once you open your self-custodial wallet app, you’re immediately able to receive payments.
 That’s literally all there is to it.
 No need to enter a name, make an account, verify your age, or prove your government identity.
-Get the right kind of wallet app, and you’re instantly set up to make sales and accept deposits or payments interactively.
+Get the right kind of wallet app (always self-custodial or non-custodial), and you’re instantly set up to make sales and accept deposits or payments interactively.

 Quick safety note